tomstreeter/CrankierKit/README.md

 1. A `/storage` directory has been added as a sibling to `/content` and `/site` It contain the directories that the web server must have write permissions for: `/accounts`, `/cache`, and `/sessions`.

 1. An `/assets` directory has been added to the public web root to hold CSS, JS, fonts, and graphics.
 A basic CSS scaffold is included.
 I'm a fan of Andy Bell's [CUBE CSS](https://cube.fyi/) methodology and my scaffold is more or less based on that.

+1. The `default.php` template is modified to use a templating scheme I use.
+That scheme relies on `site/snippets/layout/` and `site/snippets/components/` to build pages.